Ohenewaah09/rn-assignment6-11019725/README.md

 # rn-assignment6-11019725

-## a brief README explaining my design choices and how you implemented data storage
+## A brief README explaining my design choices and how I implemented data storage

 ### Header